iwoj/Maui/README.txt

 INSTALLATION
 ------------
-To run Maui on a Mac, just double-click the Maui.jar file.
+To run Maui on a Mac, just double-click the Maui application.

 On Linux, run the following:

-  java -jar Maui.jar
+  java -jar Libraries/Maui.jar

 On Windows:

-  java.exe -jar Maui.jar
+  java.exe -jar Libraries\Maui.jar